-See bioRxiv preprint (with just 25 bacteria)
+See bioRxiv preprint (with just 25 bacteria and a different title)

 You can get information about the organisms and their genomes here:

 Alternatively, you can download all of the data in the Fitness Browser from doi: 10.6084/m9.figshare.5134840

 Also note that for some organisms, the Fitness Browser contains additional experiments beyond those described here.
 For these organisms, the cofitness values will not match.